The Netherlands early Summer 2017 – Edam

 Taking the boat to town

 Sometimes you have to cross a town.
-There are bridges all over the place and nice people who make a living open and close those bridges.
+There are bridges all over the place, and nice people who make a living opening and closing those bridges.

 There you go